dysonperley/OldClassicTube/readme.md

 ### when installing imagemagick, make sure you also install its legacy tools (convert)!

 - install node.js
-- open a terminal (windows powershell/cmd) in the directory you cloned yt2009 to, then:
+- open a terminal (windows powershell/cmd) in the directory you cloned OldClassicTube to, then:
 - install required dependencies with: `npm install`
 - create a config file by launching and following: `node yt2009setup.js`
 - run to set and download remaining assets `node post_config_setup.js`